Introduction: Make Your Own Floating Shelves With This Simple Technique

 Step 8: Glamour Shots

 Here a few ideas for the use of the shelves.
 I have received a ton of questions about the weight limit.
-I have not put a max weight on the shelve so I can not confirm the maximum weight load.
-I'm confident these will hold 50 to 60 pounds.
+I have not put a max weight on the shelves so I can not confirm the maximum weight load.
+However, I'm confident these will hold 50 to 60 pounds.

-Thanks for checking out this instructables.
-If you like to see more of my projects just check out my links below to take look.
-Until next time
+Thanks for checking out this instructable.
+If you like to see more of my projects, check out my links below to take a look.

 Social Media links: